 Unless otherwise agreed, the rent quoted to a tenant by us on your behalf must be inclusive of all outgoings for which you are responsible (ie, ground rent, service charges, etc) with the exception of gas, electricity, water rates, the telephone service and fuel oil where there is an independent oil fired heating system and Council Tax.

 Inventory clerks are not employed by us.
-We can, however, if required, instruct established independent firms to act on your behalf on your accepting responsibility for the cost of the inventory make.
-The cost of the check-in and check-out inventory is split equally between the Landlord and the Tenant.
+We can, however, if required, instruct established independent firms to act on your behalf on your accepting responsibility for the cost of the inventory make and the cost of check-in and check-out inventories.
 While care will be taken in giving instructions to inventory clerks, we cannot accept liability for any error or omission on their part.

 1.7 Tenancy Agreement and Charges

 Unless we are instructed otherwise, we use our standard form of Tenancy Agreement in respect of all lettings.
-Our charge for this form of Agreement for a new tenancy is £120.00 and is split equally between the landlord and the tenant for a term of six or twelve months or less and £60.00 for the Memorandum of Agreement used for extended tenancies.
+Our charge for this form of Agreement for a new tenancy is £144.00 inclusive of VAT for a term of six or twelve months or less and £72.00 inclusive of VAT for the Memorandum of Agreement used for extended tenancies.
 Landlords instructing their own solicitors to prepare an Agreement must be responsible for their Lawyer's fees.